prl-mushr/BeamNGRL/README.md

 python3 beamng_interface_minimal.py
 ```
 ### Minimal example explained
+The interface spoofs the birds-eye-view elevation map, semantic map, color map, and path map.
+Currently we only support map-spoofing for the small-island map.
+The smallgrid map is an empty map, so the elevation map, color map, semantic map and path map are always blank for it.
 ```python
     map_res = 0.05 ## resolution in meters.
 0.05 meters per pixel
     map_size = 16 # 16 x 16 map